obara kana

 Obara kana sign of ifa

 Obara Kana and Obara Okanran is Odu number 113 in the Lordly Order of Ifa.
-On here orunmila refers to the importance of the Orisha Shango in the life of the person to whom this sign was revealed, it is recommended to pay attention to this deity to promote the sacrifice of an Abo.
+On here orunmila This sign refers to the importance of the Orisha Shango in the life of the person to whom it was revealed.
+It is recommended to pay close attention to this deity and to offer the sacrifice of a ram.
+Obara Kana teaches that destiny is determined by character.
+Those who act impulsively lose; those who breathe, listen to advice, and make sacrifices overcome trials.
+This odu can elevate or lead astray, depending on how the mind is managed and how the Orishas are honored.

 • Obarana Kana.